dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 > Prediction: there will not be a real AI winter, because AI is making real progress and delivering real value, at scale.
 But there will be an AGI winter, where AGI is no longer perceived to be around the corner.
 AGI talk is pure hype, and interest will wane. ~ François Chollet (@fchollet) 13 December, 2017 https://twitter.com/fchollet/status/940992948786806784

+> Meanwhile, what is our community focusing on?
+What are the media & public focusing on?
+Misplaced hype.
+Fantasies about lofty AGI research that is sure to generate unlimited profits.
+Fantasies of AI apocalypse peddled by those who need you to be afraid.
+It's a bit disheartening. ~ François Chollet (@fchollet) 23 March, 2019 https://twitter.com/fchollet/status/1109381645214339072

 Siraj Raval, Director of school of ai

 > I'm not afraid of super-intelligent AI, I'm afraid of humans using AI to exploit other humans.
 Technology is like fire, it can be used to either burn us or give us warmth.
 A tool is just a tool, it all depends on how we use it.
 Choose love, not fear. ~ Siraj Raval (@sirajraval) 10 October, 2018 https://twitter.com/sirajraval/status/1052973097744097280

+Sebastian Thrun, Computer Science professor, Stanford University

+> I am infinitely excited about artificial intelligence and not worried at all.
+Not in the slightest.
+AI will free us humans from highly repetitive mindless repetitive office work, and give us much more time to be truly creative.
+I can't wait. — Sebastian Thrun https://www.vox.com/conversations/2017/3/8/14712286/artificial-intelligence-science-technology-robots-singularity-automation

+Steven Pinker, psychology professor, Harvard University

+> We should worry a lot about climate change, nuclear weapons, antibiotic-resistant pathogens, and reactionary and neo-fascist political movements.
+We should worry some about the displacement of workers in an automating economy.
+We should not worry about artificial intelligence enslaving us. — Steven Pinker

+Nick Bostrom, Director of the Future of Humanity Institute, Oxford University

+> The transition to machine superintelligence is a very grave matter, and we should take seriously the possibility that things could go radically wrong.
+This should motivate having some top talent in mathematics and computer science research the problems of AI safety and AI control. — Nick Bostrom https://www.vox.com/conversations/2017/3/8/14712286/artificial-intelligence-science-technology-robots-singularity-automation

+Stuart Russell, computer science professor, UC Berkeley

+> My current guesses for the most likely failure modes are twofold: The gradual enfeeblement of human society as more knowledge and know-how resides in and is transmitted through machines and fewer humans are motivated to learn the hard stuff in the absence of real need.
+Secondly, I worry about the loss of control over intelligent malware and/or deliberate misuse of unsafe AI for nefarious ends. — Stuart Russell

+Well most of the researchers in the field seem to be chill.
+Some are worried, some are chill.

 Here is how media has protrayed AI in far more melodramatic and overblown articles like “[AI apocalypse](https://www.dailystar.co.uk/news/latest-news/716305/ai-artificial-intelligence-autonomous-weaponry-arms-race)”, “[artificial brains](https://futurism.com/artificial-brains-operate-like-humans-close/)”, “[artificial superintelligence](http://www.forbesindia.com/blog/technology/can-super-intelligence-and-emotional-intelligence-co-exist/)”, “[brain-like computers](https://www.nytimes.com/2013/12/29/science/brainlike-computers-learning-from-experience.html)” and “[creepy Facebook bot AIs](https://nypost.com/2017/08/01/creepy-facebook-bots-talked-to-each-other-in-a-secret-language/)”.

+And what has this effect lead to in general public?(*Chaos*)

 > AI is coming.
 Capitalist logic & motives drive investment & support.
 Physical labor unskilled, is doomed by robotics.
 Skilled will do ok in the right markets.
 Eventually, humans will be an anachronism,valued as antique  pets in robotic households.
 It's happening folks!
 Scary,huh! ~ Politicus (@rsspych) Jan 9, 2019 https://twitter.com/rsspych/status/1083167561229815808